 Photo: Shahar Azran

-Amateur Night (through November)
+Amateur Night at the Apollo (through June)

-New York International Children’s Film Festival
+New York International Children’s Film Festival (through mid-March)

-New York City Football Club and New York Red Bulls Season Openers
+New York City Football Club and New York Red Bulls Season Openers (sometimes late February)

 Courtesy, Big East Conference